paulgevers/autopkgtest/doc/README.package-tests.rst

 isolation-container
     The test wants to start services or open network TCP ports.
-This commonly fails in a simple chroot/schroot, so tests need to be run in their own container (e. g. adt-virt-lxc) or their own machine/VM (e. g. adt-virt-qemu or adt-virt-null).
-When running the test in a virtualization server which does not provide this (like adt-virt-schroot) it will be skipped.
+This commonly fails in a simple chroot/schroot, so tests need to be run in their own container (e. g. autopkgtest-lxc) or their own machine/VM (e. g. autopkgtest-qemu or autopkgtest-null).
+When running the test in a virtualization server which does not provide this (like autopkgtest-schroot) it will be skipped.

 isolation-machine
     The test wants to interact with the kernel, reboot the machine, or other things which fail in a simple schroot and even a container.
-    Those tests need to be run in their own machine/VM (e. g. adt-virt-qemu or adt-virt-null).
+    Those tests need to be run in their own machine/VM (e. g. autopkgtest-qemu or autopkgtest-null).
 When running the test in a virtualization server which does not provide this it will be skipped.